Pandora: Documentation en: Share /var/spool directory between several Pandora servers

 gluster1.example.com:/glustervol1 /pandora_files glusterfs defaults,_netdev 0 0

-Once the partition has been mounted, proceed to create the required folders in it:
+Once the partition has been mounted in /pandora_files/, proceed to create all the required directories in this folder:

 cd /pandora_files/ mkdir collections md5 conf netflow attachment